“Tell us, Mary, ‘What did you see on the way?’ ‘I saw the tomb of the now living Christ. I saw the glory of Christ, now risen.'” Sequence

-Now I should make you aware that having checked my sermon files, I have something like ten or twelve Easter sermons, and if I were to read all of them, one after another, these repeat sermons would take a few hours.
+Most of us attending this Mass at 7:30 AM are here to get a head-start and leave town to visit our Moms and Dads, family and friends, and celebrate this holy day.
+Having checked my sermon files, I should make you aware that I have something like ten or twelve Easter sermons.
+If I were to read all of them, one after another, these repeat sermons would take a few hours.
 And all of us would be late for Easter dinner.
-So I’ll forgo that possibility and get to the heart of what I want to say on this Easter 2015
+So I’ll forgo that possibility and get to the heart of what I want to say on this Easter 2015.

 We are on pilgrimage on a journey with Christ, for the long haul, since “He is the way to the Father.”

 This first story comes from my pilgrimage to Rome this past January.
 From year to year, I have taken my Saint Mary’s College January Term students to Rome as part of a course entitled “In the Footsteps of the Early Christians.”
 It’s also a way to address the need for “youth evangelization” on a Catholic college campus.